 Melody Music Birmingham is currently run entirely by volunteer tutors, each of whom are either past or present students of Birmingham Conservatoire.
 They create, plan and lead all of the activities used in each session whilst also working alongside an assigned individual.

-Co-Director Jenny is currently studying on the MMus performance & pedagogy course at Birmingham Conservatoire as an oboist.
+Co-Director Jenny recently completed the MMus performance & pedagogy course at Birmingham Conservatoire as an oboist.
 She is also the Learning assistant at Birmingham Contemporary Music Group (BCMG) and coordinates their out-of-school workshops.
 When she isn’t studying or BCMG-ing, Jenny enjoys working as a freelance musician or florist (or both) and developing projects and performances with her live music and film ensemble The Orchestra of Moving Pictures.
 On the rare occasion when she isn’t busy, Jenny loves to spend time with her family and friends and walk her dogs along the canal.
 She enjoys cooking and reading and looks forward to the summer when festival season comes into play!

 Co-Director Rosie Rushton collaborates in projects with numerous schools, charities and local communities throughout the Midlands alongside organisations including the City of Birmingham Symphony Orchestra, Manchester Camerata, MENCAP, Action for Children and Autism Concern.
 She Co-Director and founder of the Community Interest Company Big Top Musical Adventures and a Director and Trustee of Melody.

 Rosie graduated from Birmingham Conservatoire with a BMus (Hons) in Performance, recently completed her Masters of Education in Severe, Profound and Multiple Learning Difficulties (University of BIrmingham).

 Rosie has a keen interest in research into music education, disability and inclusivity.